Hashtag Jakarta EE #241

 In progress:

-Welcome to issue number two hundred and twenty-eight of Hashtag Jakarta EE!
+Welcome to issue number two hundred and thirty-two of Hashtag Jakarta EE!

 Done: